3H Intro to Pre-Apprenticeship

 APPLY FOR SPONSORSHIP: https://forms.gle/ecs3nnyJUewZopDA6

-Eugene Mason III, MBA is the Co-founder of Harmonic Connections Plus (HC+) and the developer of the 3H Pre-Apprenticeship training model.
+Eugene Mason III, MBA is the Co-founder of Harmonic Connections Plus (HC+) and the developer of the 3H Intro to Pre-Apprenticeship training model.
 Eugene has more than 20 years of experience in construction supervision involving on-site project management, project scheduling, quality/safety compliance, plans/specifications, conducting project team meetings, and providing creative solutions to field-related issues.
 He has extensive experience in construction supervision of corporate interiors and new construction commercial & townhome projects in the greater Chicagoland area as well as retail, and medical facility renovations.
 Eugene has been commended for his excellent communication skills essential in managing subcontractors and related personnel for the functioning of a well-organized unit, while creating a highly productive and safe work environment and publishing relevant information for design professionals and stakeholders to make critical/timely decisions.
 Eugene holds a wide array of knowledge and experience in architecture, construction and remodeling that lends to a multi-faceted awareness of the sustainable construction/building process.